Deformed Special Relativity with an energy barrier of a minimum speed: Foundations of the third law of thermodynamics according to the new relativistic dynamics

 where $\theta =\theta(v)=\sqrt{1-\frac{V^2}{v^2}}$.

 If we consider a very large number $N$ of identical particles of an ideal gas at low temperature, we write

 where $f$ is a function of the temperature ($f(T)$) to be investigated.
-In our case we have $\nu=D=3$.
+In the classical case ($T>>0K$) we get $\nu=D=3$, i.e., in a more particular case, where $V<<\sqrt{\left<v^2\right>}<<c$, we recover the classical (newtonian) case as given in (47).

-In a more particular case, where $V<<\sqrt{\left<v^2\right>}<<c$, we recover the classical (newtonian) case as given in (34).
-Since we take into account the new relativistic effects only for very low velocities close to $V$, we use the approximation (36), however we must warn that the energy equi-partition theorem does not work in this regime of condensation at very low temperatures.
-Such a subject will be deeply explored in a further work, where we intend to show that the classical molar specific heat ($(3/2)R$) is corrected with a function of temperature, namely $(3/2)f(T)R$, where $f(T)$ in (36) will be obtained, being $0<f(T)<1$.
+Since we take into account the new relativistic effects only for very low velocities close to $V$, we use the approximation (49), however we must warn that the energy equi-partition theorem does not work in this regime of condensation at very low temperatures.
+Such a subject will be deeply explored in a further work, where we intend to show that the classical molar specific heat ($(3/2)R$) is corrected with a function of temperature, namely $(3/2)f(T)R$, where $f(T)$ in (49) will be obtained, being $0<f(T)<1$.
 Due to a breakdown of the energy equi-partition, $f(T)$ plays the role of making an effective reduction of the degrees of freedom, that is to say $\nu_{eff}=f(T)\nu$ ($\nu_{eff}<\nu$).
-So in our case (36) we have an effective dimension $D_{eff}=3f(T)$.
-We expect that $f(T)\approx 1$ for higher temperatures, recovering the classical case.
+So, in our case given in (49), we have an effective dimension $D_{eff}=3f(T)$.
+We expect $f(T)\approx 1$ for higher temperatures, recovering the classical case.
 Even so, since the function $f(T)$ will not affect the present analysis, let us simply write the following proportionality:

-According to (37), if $T\rightarrow 0$, thus $\sqrt{\left<v^2\right>}\rightarrow V$ and $P\rightarrow 0$.
-However, since we have already shown that the minimum speed $V$ forms an unattainable and inferior barrier, thereby we are able to explain from a dynamical viewpoint why the absolute zero temperature becomes unattainable, that is to say $T$ tends to zero ($T\rightarrow 0$), but $T$ never attains the absolute zero due to the inferior energy barrier of the minimum speed $V$ (section 4).
+According to (50), if $T\rightarrow 0$K, thus $\sqrt{\left<v^2\right>}\rightarrow V$ and $P\rightarrow 0$.
+However, since we have already shown that the minimum speed $V$ forms an unattainable and inferior barrier, we are able to explain from a dynamical viewpoint why the absolute zero temperature becomes unattainable, that is to say $T$ tends to absolute zero ($T\rightarrow 0$K), but $T$ never attains the absolute zero ($0$K) due to the inferior energy barrier of the unattainable minimum speed $V$.
+In other words, we say that, as there is no zero speed in SSR, the absolute zero temperature ($T=0$K) must be directly related to a minimum (non zero) speed $V$, and since $V$ is an unattainable limit, this can explain from a dynamical viewpoint why the absolute zero temperature ($T=0$ Kelvin(K)) is unattainable.

 Besides the above reasoning, we can also use the idea of thermal capacity $C_T$ of an ideal gas.
 The third law of thermodynamics states that $C_T=dQ/dT\rightarrow 0$ in the limit $T\rightarrow 0$K, so that it becomes more and more difficult to withdraw heat from the gas close to $T=0$K and therefore $0$K becomes unattainable.
 This phenomenological explanation for the third law of thermodynamics can be justified by taking into account the new dynamical effects close to $V$.
 To do that, consider the thermal capacity, namely: